Building a Three-Year Strategic Marketing Plan for Growth

 As a final step, I leveraged my experience to help them identify and onboard a permanent CMO.
-My job wasn't just to provide a plan, it was to ensure they had the right brand guardian in place to carry that vision forward and continue to build on the powerful foundation they had already established.
+My job wasn't just to provide a plan; it was to ensure they had the right brand guardian in place to carry that vision forward and continue to build on the powerful foundation they had already established.

 New Zealand Trade and Enterprise - We've also been putting our brand-building framework into action by partnering with NZTE (New Zealand Trade and Enterprise) to help New Zealand brands scale their promise to a global audience.
 One of our recent engagements was with a mid-sized outdoor apparel company that had built a strong, authentic brand around style and the performance aspects of merino wool fabric.
 To help them meet the challenges of a larger, more global market, we conducted a comprehensive growth audit that spanned both their digital and retail channels.